bonoj/VastVR/README.md

 # VastVR
-A virtual reality playground for Android built in Unity, deployable exclusively to the Samsung Gear VR.
+A virtual reality testbed for Android built in Unity, deployable exclusively to the Samsung Gear VR.